SamShowalter/CAMeLeon/README.md

 <a name = "usage"></a>
 # Usage

 Cameleon is structured to allow for a user to completely define a scenario in which they would like to assess competency of an agent.
-Therefore, it includes functionality to assist in grid-world game development, benchmarking of created environments (speed, memory, etc.), agent training within an environment, and automated rollouts of a trained agent in the environment for later use in CAML assessments.
-Below are the scripts, in topological order, that a user would use to construct a Cameleon system.
+Therefore, it includes functionality to assist in grid-world game development, benchmarking of created environments (speed, memory, etc.), agent training within an environment, and automated rollouts of a trained agent in the environment for later use in CAML evaluation.
+Below are the scripts, in topological order, that a user would use to construct a Cameleon system, run experiments, and store results.

 <a name = "scripts"></a>
 # Scripts

-In all of the following bash scripts, reference to `$Variables` indicates a user-defined input parameter.
+In all of the following bash scripts, a reference to `${Variables}` indicates a user-defined input parameter.

+<a name = "standard_scripts"></a>
+## Standard Execution

+If you want to run a single job, then the follow scripts are what you need.
+For more advanced runs, see the `Experiments` section.

 <a name = "manual_control"></a>
-## Environment Development
+### Environment Development

-Building a grid-world environment is relatively straightforward and provides enough flexibility while remaining performant for fast RL training.
+Building a grid-world environment is relatively straightforward, providing scenario flexibility while remaining performant for fast RL training.
 To assist in this development, Cameleon provides a manual control API to run the environment manually and test its functionality.
+This was built off of the [Gym Minigrid](https://github.com/maximecb/gym-minigrid) equivalent and adapted slightly.
 Relevant artifacts like rewards, observations, and actions can be viewed from the console as well to confirm the agent's interaction with the environment is correct.
 Once the environment is created, call it from the `env_name` parameter and specify the relevant `key_handler` between minigrid and cameleon.

 ```bash
 # Run the script